 Before undergoing any form of depression treatment, it is crucial to consult a professional and receive a proper diagnosis of your symptoms.
 Every individual is unique and will respond differently to each form of depression treatment.
 Prescription medications are a commonly used method to reduce symptoms of depression, but are also accompanied by a long list of harmful side effects that cause many individuals to simply opt out of treatment all together.
 Although prescription medications may not be the right fit for you, it does not mean that you are all out of options.
 Other depression therapy options include talking with a depression therapist, light therapy, or brain stimulation therapies.

-TMS therapy allows patients the opportunity to receive drug-free treatment for their depression and to experience healthy brain function in just a few weeks!
+TMS therapy allows patients the opportunity to receive medication-free treatment for their depression and to experience healthy brain function in just a few weeks!
 Antidepressants and electroconvulsive therapy (ECT) can cause numerous side effects.
-Although magnetic stimulation may initially sound intimidating, TMS therapy is pain-free and can be completed without the risk of harmful side effects associated with other treatment methods.
+Although magnetic stimulation may initially sound intimidating, TMS therapy can be completed without the risk of harmful side effects associated with other treatment methods.
 Just sit back, relax, and let the magnet work its magic to treat your depression.
 Unlike ECT, TMS does not require sedation, post-therapy downtime and comes without any memory or cognition side effects.
 TMS is a great option for someone worried about the possible side effects that come along with antidepressant medications.

 TMS therapy is FDA cleared and covered by most major insurance companies, meaning treatment could come at no cost at all!
-If you live in the Tampa area and want help with your depression, reach out to the professionals at NeuroSpa TMS in Tampa, Florida for more information on how TMS therapy can bring you back to your best self once again.
+If you live in the Tampa area and want help with your depression, reach out to the professionals at NeuroSpa TMS® in Tampa, Florida for more information on how TMS therapy can bring you back to your best self once again.

 STEP 1: Qualify for TMS